-We are all expected to maintain a secure workplace to protect our special nuclear material, property, information, and personnel.
+LANL plays a critical role in national and global security, and every employee contributes to that security through their role and through maintaining a culture that values and promotes security in everything they do.
+We are all expected to maintain a secure workplace to protect each other, special nuclear material, property, and information.
 The specific security roles of every worker are determined both by the worker's job position and the role of the organization to which they belong.

 Triad does not tolerate any type of workplace violence.
 Workplace violence includes all actions or threats, by employees or non-employees, which are violent in nature.
 Employees should try to protect one another from the dangers of any illegal activity in or near the workplace by immediately reporting any suspicious activity to the Security Incident Team, a Deployed Security Officer, management, and/or HR-Employee Relations.
-While on site, a worker who believes that immediate action is required to respond to a threat to life or to a situation that could result in serious bodily harm should call 911 and then notify their group- or higher-level manager.
+While on site, a worker who believes that immediate action is required to respond to a threat to life or to a situation that could result in serious bodily harm should call 911 and then notify their groupor higher-level manager.